jmcnamara/XlsxWriter/dev/docs/source/working_with_cell_notation.rst

 In general when using the XlsxWriter module you can use A1 notation anywhere you can use row-column notation.

-XlsxWriter supports Excels worksheet limits of 1,048,576 rows by 16,384 columns.
+XlsxWriter supports Excel's worksheet limits of 1,048,576 rows by 16,384 columns.

 .. note::